 Depending on how many windows you are secondary glazing you will need to decide how many cartridges you will need.
-An average 310ml cartridge with a bead gap depth of 4mm and bead width of 3mm with give approximately 25 linear metre’s bead of silicone.
+An average 310ml cartridge with a bead gap depth of 4mm and bead width of 3mm will give approximately a 25 linear metre bead of silicone.
 You will need to go around each window a total of three times per unit as I will explain as I go.
 If you have white painted masonry as I do you can use white silicone.

 You will also need a silicone gun to dispense the silicone but you can usually obtain a fairly cheap one where you buy your silicone cartridges.

 You will need to measure the size of the opening and then allow for enough sheets of Perspex/acrylic to cut the units you require.
 The average sheet sizes are 60cm x 1.2cm or 90cm x 1.8cm and vary in thickness.
 The thickness is down to you and your budget, but you will find the thicker the sheet the better the sound muting and insulating quality.

 Glass bead/glazing bead.

 You will again need to allow approx the same amount of silicone bead as you have for the door stops.
 The type and profile of the bead are entirely up to you so choose what you think will best suit the existing moulding profile on the existing mullions or frames.

 If you have any leaded light windows that open you will need to use a draught strip and see stage 5 of this tutorial.